Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Introduction

 \subsubsection{Optimal sensor selection and control with communication constraints}

 Optimal sensor selection has been a well-studied problem for several decades.
-Generally speaking, such approaches aim to choose an optimal subset of sensors from given certain number of sensors.
-Information measures are often incorporated into the objective functions, or the constraints, of the optimization over subsets.
-Early examples include heuristic subset optimizations that attempted to maximize the trace or determinant of the Fischer information matrix (FIM).
-For example, \cite{kammer1990} proposed a sensor selection method that ranks the participating sensors according to their contribution of location on the large structure.
-By an iterative technique, the method removes insignificant sensors, resulting in a selected subset of sensors that tend to maximize the trace and determinant of the FIM. \cite{yao1992} performs sensor selection via a genetic algorithm, with the determinant of the FIM as the figure of merit.
+Generally speaking, such approaches aim to choose an optimal subset of sensors from some set.
+Information measures are often incorporated, via either the objective functions or the constraints, in the optimization over subsets.
+Early examples include heuristic subset optimizations that attempted to maximize the trace or determinant of the Fisher information matrix (FIM).
+For example, \citen{kammer1990} proposed a sensor selection method based on ranking sensors at different locations in terms of a surrogate for their contribution to the determinant of the FIM.
+By an iterative technique, the method removes insignificant sensors, resulting in a selected subset of sensors that tend to maximize the trace and determinant of the FIM.
+In \citen{yao1992} sensor selection was performed via a genetic algorithm, with the determinant of the FIM as the figure of merit.

 More relevant recent results include those that consider Bayesian estimation/tracking.
-In \cite{wang2004}, an entropy-based heuristic for sensor selection is introduce and applied to target localization.
-A semi-definite programming (SDP) relaxation of a sensor selection problem that minimizes the determinant of the estimation error covariance matrix was proposed in \cite{joshi2009}.
-In \cite{hoffmann2010}, the authors uses mutual information between the sensors observation and current target state computed by using particle filter to evaluate the information gain and minimize the expected uncertainty of the target location.
-In \cite{qingli2020}, an optimization method is proposed which maximizes Bayesian Fisher Information and mutual information while minimizing the number of selected sensors.
-The system model in \cite{mo2011} resembles the one in our present work.
-A fusion center tracks a Gauss-Markov process with incoming observations from multiple remote sensors.
+In \citen{wang2004}, an entropy-based heuristic for sensor selection was introduced and applied to target localization.
+A semidefinite programming (SDP) relaxation of a sensor selection problem aiming to minimize the determinant of the estimation error covariance matrix was proposed in \citen{joshi2009}.
+In a target tracking problem, \citen{hoffmann2010} used an estimate of the mutual information between a sensor's observation and the target state (computed via particle filter) to evaluate a notion of information gain.
+In \citen{qingli2020}, an optimization method was proposed which maximizes Bayesian Fisher Information and mutual information while minimizing the number of selected sensors.
+The system model introduced in \citen{mo2011} resembles the one in our present work.
+In \citen{mo2011}, a fusion center tracks a Gauss-Markov process with incoming observations from multiple remote sensors.
 A finite horizon optimization problem is proposed to identify a subset of sensors to be transmit their measurements at each time step.
-The problem is solved heuristically by a re-weighted $\ell_1$ relaxation. \cite{liu2016} studies sensor selection in aircraft engine health monitoring and performs sensor selection via evaluating entropy.
+The problem is solved heuristically by a re-weighted $\ell_1$ relaxation.
+Sensor selection in aircraft engine health monitoring was studied in \citen{liu2016}.
+In particular, the selection was performed via evaluating entropy.